Josh-dotcom-prog/Josh-dotcom-prog/README.md

 - 👋 Hi, I’m @Josh-dotcom-prog
+- My name is EDYANGU JOSHUA
-- 👀 I’m interested in programming e.g. web development, application and software development, sysAdmin
+- 👀 I’m interested in programming e.g. web development, application and software development, sysAdmin, DBA
-- 🌱 I’m currently learning Diploma in computer science
+- 🌱 I’m currently learning Diploma in computer science at Uganda Institute of Information and Communications Technology
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me +256 762521458 email: edyangujoshua@gmail.com